SenseTecnic/node-red-contrib-predix-timeseries/predix-timeseries-setup.md

             - <YourAppName>-timeseries-instance
         env:
             clientId: <client id  that you created in UAA instance>
-            base64ClientCredential: <open the terminal, enter "echo –n app_client_id:secret | base64", copy the converted value to here>
+            base64ClientCredential: <open the terminal, enter "echo –n <your_app_client_id>:<your_client_secret> | base64", copy the converted value to here>

     Note: if you are working on a Windows environment, you can use an online Base64 encoding tool.

     Now save the yml file, and do a "cf push" again.
 Once it's done, verify with "cf env Predix-HelloWorld-WebApp-<YourAppName>".
 You will see the config of this app, and we will need these values for the next step.
-The value of "zone-http-header-value" will be the <your-timeseries-zone-id> that you need.
+The value of "zone-http-header-value" will be the \<your-timeseries-zone-id> that you need.

 ## 4. Update UAA settings